ioan-chera/eureka-editor/README.txt

 The supported operating systems are Linux (and other Unix-likes), Windows and MacOS X.

-It started when I made a fork of the Yadex editor and attempted to make it use a proper GUI toolkit, namely FLTK.
-I also wanted to implemented multiple Undo / Redo, which is something you greatly miss when it's not there.
-These changes required rewriting large portions of the code, and the more I work on Eureka the more I replace (or at least rework) the existing code.
+It started when I ported the Yadex editor to a proper GUI toolkit, namely FLTK, and implemented a system for multi-level Undo / Redo.

-While Eureka began as a fork of Yadex, it is NOT intended to be a continuation of it, nor to be compatible with its file formats, keyboard shortcuts, configuration items (etc).
-Eureka is an indepedent program now, and it has a different workflow than Yadex or DEU.
+These and other features have required rewriting large potions of the existing code, and adding lots of new code too.
+Eureka is now an indepedent program with its own workflow and quirks :)

 FEATURES